 Observations Metal locker in ground floor common area should be checked for flammable storage and ignition sources.
-The EICR was recorded as being Unsatisfactory.
-It is understood that all remedial works will be carried out in a suitable time period.
 At the time of the assessment, it was noted that landing floors were fitted with carpet.
-It is understood that carpets have been procured in accordance with BS 5287: 1988 specification for assessment and labelling of textile floor coverings and &amp; BS 4790 Fire Test to Textile Floor Coverings.When any refurbishment of the building takes place consideration should be given to replace existing flooring for an approved floor covering that has appropriate fire resistance.
-When any refurbishment of the building takes place consideration should be given to upgrading Communal service cupboard doors.
-When any refurbishment of the building takes place consideration should be given to upgrading resident's front doors.
+It is understood that carpets have been procured in accordance with BS 5287: 1988 specification for assessment and labelling of textile floor coverings and & BS 4790 Fire Test to Textile Floor Coverings.
+When any refurbishment of the building takes place consideration should be given to replace existing flooring for an approved floor covering that has appropriate fire resistance.

 When any refurbishment of the building takes place consideration should be given to upgrading residents' storage cupboard doors.
+When any refurbishment of the building takes place consideration should be given to upgrading residents' flat entrance doors.